Lorca has had an enormous impact on Spanish literature and Spain's cultural history.

 In 1930 Lorca returned to Spain and in 1931 he became the director of a university theatre company.
 It was while touring with this company that he wrote his famous works Bodas de Sangre ('Blood Weddings'), Yerma and La Casa de Bernada Alba.

-In July 1936 he returned to Granada.
+In July of 1936 he returned to Granada.
 A month later he would be arrested and shot, leaving behind a number of unfinished manuscripts.
-There are still questions surrounding Lorca's murder; many say he was apolitical and had friends on both sides of the conflict in Spain, suggesting that the motives of his killer were not political.
-It has also been proposed that his sexual orientation could have played a role in his murder, but no one can be totally sure.
+There are still questions surrounding Lorca's murder; many say he was apolitical and had friends on both sides of the conflict in Spain, suggesting that the motives of his killer were unrelated to politics.
+It has also been proposed that his sexual orientation could have played a role in his murder, but no one can be completely sure.

-One thing that is clear, however, is that Lorca was a master at his craft, something that people still enjoy and study today.
-His contribution to Spanish literature is one of the most important and it is unlikely that his plays will ever be absent from the theatre.
+One thing that is clear, however, is that Lorca was a master of his craft, something that people still enjoy and study today.
+His contribution to Spanish literature is unquestionable, and it is unlikely that his plays will ever be absent from the theatre.